quasarframework/quasar/docs/src/pages/vue-components/input.md

 :::

 ::: warning
 Do NOT use a `v-model` when QInput is of `type="file"`.
 Browser security policy does not allow a value to be set to such an input.
-As a result, you can only read it (attach an `@input` event), but not write it.
+As a result, you can only read it (attach an `@update:modelValue` event), but not write it.
 :::

 <doc-example title="Input of file type" file="QInput/InputTypeFile" />